regenwatchdog/regenwatchdog.github.io/_posts/2021-01-31-january-news-roundup.md

 It is also disappointing to see the audit make no mention of the fact that the planning permission envisaged the tenure of these homes to be social rent, which is even lower than the Mayor's London Affordable Rent benchmark levels.

-This is because the [scope of the audit](https://www.london.gov.uk/file/46480) is limited only to verifying that rents are in line with grant funding conditions on first let.
-The Mayor's audit is not concerned with rent levels on subsequent lets or whether the rents are in line with the tenure required by the planning consent.
+This is because the [scope of the audit](https://www.london.gov.uk/file/46480) is limited only to verifying that rents are in line with grant funding conditions, not the tenure requirements of any planning permission.
+It's also interesting to note that the Mayor's audit is only concerned with rent levels on the first letting.
+It appears that with subsequent lets RSLs are free to charge whatever rent levels they see fit.

 <img src="http://35percent.org/img/glachecklist.jpg" width="50%" class="img-fluid rounded img-thumbnail">